hiteshhhh007/Surgical-Tool-Segmentation/README.md

 ---

 This project focuses on multiclass segmentation of surgical tools.
-The team has implemented the multiclass segmentation using ensemble methods that combine six U-net models.
+Implemented Multiclass segmentation using ensemble methods that combine six U-net models.
 Each U-net model yields a binary segmentation mask for each class.
 These masks are then concatenated to formulate a segmentation mask.

 ### Goals
 1. **Precise segmentation:** *We aim to precisely segment each class in all frames of the given image.*